Risk and Due Diligence

-Our field partners screen every borrower posted onto our website.
+Our Field Partners screen every entrepreneur posted onto our website.
 We aim to ensure that they are honourably borrowing and that they can feasibly manage the loan.
-There are however a number of reasons why a borrower may not be able to repay the loan:
+However, Deki works in some of the world’s most marginalised people so there are a number of reasons why an entrepreneur may not be able to repay the loan:

-Deki always gives the borrowers the chance to defer their payments if circumstances arise where they are unable to repay their loans in a particular month.
-The length of time that a loan can be deferred is at the discretion of our field partners.
+Deki always gives the entrepreneurs the chance to defer their payments if circumstances arise where they are unable to repay their loans in a particular month.
+The length of time that a loan can be deferred is at the discretion of our Field Partners.

 2. Field Partner Risk:

-Deki links up with field partners who administer the loans.
-It is the field partner’s responsibility to ensure all money is distributed and collected appropriately.
-Although Deki is very thorough in selecting field partners, there are a number of risks associated with using them as an intermediary.
+Deki works with Field Partners who administer the loans.
+It is the Field Partner’s responsibility to ensure all money is distributed and collected appropriately.
+Although Deki is very thorough in selecting Field Partners (see below), there are a number of risks associated with using them as an intermediary.

 3. Economic Risk: